Poker Face (song): Music video

 Gaga explained the main idea behind the music video for "Poker Face" in the nineteenth episode of her "Transmission Gagavision" series: "I knew I wanted it to be sexy, so I thought no pants, because that's sexy, [...]
 And I knew I wanted it to be futuristic, so I thought shoulder pads, because that's my thing."
 The music video premiered on British MTV on February 17, 2009.
 In some versions of the video, the words "muffin" (being a slang term for a woman's vagina), "Russian Roulette" and "gun" are censored out (bleeped).

 Tom Breihan of Stereogum believed the music video solidified Gaga as an artist whose music videos are always an "event", with the imagery sometimes being even more important than the music itself.
 He added, "if Gaga seemed slightly eccentric in the 'Just Dance' video, the 'Poker Face' clip revealed her to be some kind of sci-fi demon."
 An article by Rolling Stone called the video "robotic, dark", featuring elaborate fashion pieces, such as the "shoulder pads that look like anvils".
 Rolling Stone Australia opined the "Poker Face" video "introduced Gaga the fashionphile", with a "flurry of looks [that] were bewilderingly strange and sultry".
 Billboards Hannah Dailey found it a "sleek, avant-garde project" featuring "futuristic outfits" and "stunning choreography".
 On June 21, 2009, the video won the Best International Artist Video at the 2009 MuchMusic Video Awards.
 The video received four nominations at the 2009 MTV Video Music Awards, in the categories of Video of the Year, Best New Artist, Best Female Video and Best Pop Video.
 Along with five other nominations for "Paparazzi", Gaga was tied with Beyoncé for most nominations each for that year.
+On June 15, 2022, the music video surpassed one billion views on YouTube, becoming Gaga's third video to reach the milestone.